wafrizzell/mavenfuzzyfactory_project/README.md

 ```

 <img alt="Query result for question 6g" src="02_Images/Question_6g.png">
-22,972 sessions at 0.0088 increase in conv_rate = approximately 202 additional orders
+22,972 sessions since '/home' landing page was last used.
+With an 0.0088 increase in the conversion rate that equates to approximately 202 additional orders
-since '/home' replacement on '2012-07-29'
+since '/home' replacement on '2012-07-29'.

 7. For the landing page test you analyzed previously, it would be great to show a full conversions funnel
 from each of the two orders.
 You can use the same time period you analyzed last time (Jun 19-Jul 28).